-Management assessed the effectiveness of our internal control over financial reporting as of December 31, 2022.
+Management assessed the effectiveness of our internal control over financial reporting as of December 31, 2023.
 In making this assessment, management used the criteria set forth in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of annual or interim financial statements will not be prevented or detected on a timely basis.
-In its assessment of the effectiveness of internal control over financing reporting as of December 31, 2022, management identified a material weakness related to segregation of duties.
-Specifically, due to limited resources and headcount we did not have multiple people in the accounting function for a full segregation of duties.
+In its assessment of the effectiveness of internal control over financing reporting as of December 31, 2023, management identified a material weakness related to segregation of duties.
+Specifically, due to limited resources and headcount we did not have multiple people in the accounting function for a full segregation of duties and reliance on outside consultants for external reporting.

-Based on this assessment, management concluded that we did not maintain effective internal control over financial reporting as of December 31, 2022, based on the criteria in Internal Control - Integrated Framework (2013).
+Based on this assessment, management concluded that we did not maintain effective internal control over financial reporting as of December 31, 2023, based on the criteria in Internal Control - Integrated Framework (2013).